Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

     ```

     > [!NOTE]
-    > Mac address and device ID passed by user.
+    > MAC address and device ID passed by user.
 ## Start the presence detection

 To start the presence detection, follow these steps: